 REGUA is a reserve with huge restored areas of the original South Atlantic rainforest.
 They have recorded 480 bird species on the site, with 118 being endemic to this area.

-There is an eco-lodge on the site; the food is good, the room was large, and every evening they served complimentary Caipirinhas, a rum and lime drink.
+There is an eco-lodge on the site; the food was good, the room was large, and every evening they served complimentary caipirinhas, a rum and lime drink.
 They also have a great bird guide (Adilei) available.

 Getting to REGUA is quite easy, as it is only about a two-hour drive northeast of Rio de Janeiro.
 They arranged for transportation to and from the airport.

 While everything went well at REGUA, getting around in other parts of Brazil was more of a challenge than we anticipated.
 We expected lots of Spanish-speakers, but this was not the case.
 Understanding written Portuguese was not too difficult, but most of our conversations were very confused.

 At REGUA we did three days guided birding on the site, and three days with excursions to adjacent areas having different habitats.
 Specifically, Macaé de Cima, Sumidouro, and Pico da Caledônia.
 These are 2-3 hour drives from the reserve, and all worth visiting.